thatxy/ember-frost-test/README.md

 ## Testing Tools
 We are using the following tools:

 * [ember-cli-mocha](https://github.com/ember-cli/ember-cli-mocha) - This is our testing framework.
-It also includes ,chaijs our assertion library.
+It also includes, chaijs our assertion library.
 * [ember-hook](https://github.com/Ticketfly/ember-hook) - This is a tool we use to create a separation between the DOM and our items under test.
-* [ember-sinon](https://github.com/csantero/ember-sinon) - This is our method spying/stubbing tool.
+* [ember-sinon](https://github.com/csantero/ember-sinon) - This is our method spying/stubbing/mocking tool.
 * [ember-test-utils](https://github.com/ciena-blueplanet/ember-test-utils) - These are our test helpers that can be used to help test frost components.

 ## Testing Conventions